neo-project/docs/docs/en-us/node/cli/cli.md

 For information about all plugins refer to [Install Plug-ins](config.md).

+### dump storage

+Exports all or the specified state data.

+##### Syntax

+`dump storage <key>`

-### export block[s]
+### export blocks

-Export the whole blockchain data or export the specified amount of block data from the specified block height.
+Exports the block data from the specified block height.
 The output can be used for offline synchronization.
-Before you can use this command you need to install the plugin ImportBlocks.

 ##### Syntax

-`export block[s] [path=chain.acc]`
+`export blocks <index>`

-`export block[s] <start> [count]`

 ##### Parameters

-`[path=chain.acc]`：Export the whole blockchain data.

-`<start> [count]`：The height of the starting block  and the number of blocks to export data.
+`<index> `：The height of the starting block from which the data is exported.

-### dump storage

-Export all or the specified state data.

-##### Syntax

-`dump storage <key>`

 ### start consensus

-Start the consensus on the premise that the wallet has a consensus authority, allows consensus authority to be obtained on the main net through voting.
+Starts the consensus on the premise that the wallet has a consensus authority, allows consensus authority to be obtained on the main net through voting.
 If a private chain is deployed, public key of the consensus can be set up in the `protocol.json`.
 For more information refer to [Setting up Private Chain](../../network/private-chain/private-chain.md)。

 > [!NOTE]
 >